 Growing Sea Buckthorn.

 Sea buckthorn grows well in many parts of North America but prospers best in climate zones 2-7, in areas receiving 400-600 mm of precipitation annually.
 The average mature height of most Seaberry cultivars is between 2-4m (6′-13′).
 Although, some subspecies can grow up to 18m (59′) H, while others grow no higher than 50cm (1.5′).
 Sunny spots are best as excessive shade will result in lowered fruit production and general growth.
 Being dioecious, there must be male plants within the same species present to pollinate the females in order to achieve fruit.
 Pollination happens when air temperatures are between 6°- 10° C (42°-50°F) and female flowers are receptive for about 10 days.
 Fruit ripen approximately 100 days after pollination.
-The seaberry plant will adapt well to many soil types (except clay) and is happiest in a soil between ph 6-8.
+The sea buckthorn tree will adapt well to many soil types (except clay) and is happiest in a soil between ph 6-8.
 A healthy seabuckthorn plant won’t need nitrogen to thrive but will respond to phosphorus and will benefit from regular winter top dressing.
 We recommend a good quality marine compost but any manure will do.
 Professionals studying production standards in sea buckthorn reported that foliar sprays with micronutrients, Cu, Mo, Mn, I, B, Co and Zn, increased fruit weight by up to 34.5% (Mishulina 1976).
 Also, egular watering during hot dry months (July – August) also helps to improve yields substantially.

 There are many propagated cultivars on the market.
-Most we’re developed in Russia, China, Europe and Canada.
+Most were developed in Russia, China, Europe and Canada.
 Many varieties have been developed to have fewer thorns and sweeter fruits.
 It should be noted that no sea buckthorn berries can be considered truly sweet.
 The most widely grown cultivar in central and eastern Europe is named Sunny (Botaniceskaya).
 This cultivar was initially developed in Russia but has travelled throughout the years across Europe and into North America, as it is a favorite for it’s large, juicy berries with a lightly acidic taste.

-Growing sea buckthorn from seed can be an affordable way to build a sea buckthorn grove but one must keep in mind a few consequences when considering this option.
+Growing a sea buckthorn tree from seed can be an affordable way to build a sea buckthorn grove but one must keep in mind a few consequences when considering this option.
 Wild sea buckthorn is naturally prone to large thorns, agressive suckering and generally bitter/sour fruits.
 When planting from seed, you never know what you are going to get as a result.
 You may end up with a thorny bush or extremely bitter tasting berries.

-Some uncertainties as to the invasive nature of sea buckthorn have been called into question over the years.
+Some uncertainties as to the invasive nature of the sea buckthorn tree have been called into question over the years.
 Dr. A Bruvelis, a long time seabuckthorn propagation expert in Europe, states,.
 “There are some officials (mainly in Great Britain) who account sea buckthorn as an invasive species.
 [Sbt] has not generally been considered to be a desirable feature on sand dunes in Eastern England and South Scotland because of forming of dense thorny thickets in recreational areas.
 [Sbt] spread around by root suckers and very, very rarely by seeds.
 We should always keep in mind that they talk about wild stands exclusively on sand dunes, where [sbt] is able to compete with other species due to humble growing requirements.
 Considering Seabuckthorn spreads primarily through root suckers, which might sprout up neighbouring plots around small private gardens and urban backyards.
 In commercial plantations root suckers are mowed along with grass.
 Old abandoned plantations can become like impenetrable jungles.
 Excellent place for wildlife.”